derbyjs/derby-site/md/faq/faq_en.md

 After selection _page.filteredId will have an id of the selected filter.

-When binding to <option>, derby expects to meet an equity check in the 'selected' attribute (equities itself are needed for initial value setting).
-It's assumed that the left parameter of the check would be a path that will take a value from the <option>'s value attribute when selected.
+When binding to option, derby expects to meet an equity check in the 'selected' attribute (equities itself are needed for initial value setting).
+It's assumed that the left parameter of the check would be a path that will take a value from the option's value attribute when selected.

 ---

-#### How to bind a reactive variable to the <input type="radio"> element?
+#### How to bind a reactive variable to the input type="radio" element?

 No need in catching events, derby does it for you: